 Use

-sharedfor cross-departmental content like company-wide policiesSupport multi-department tagging for chunks relevant to multiple teams
+sharedfor cross-departmental content like company-wide policiesSupport multi-department tagging when content is genuinely owned by multiple teams

 Temporal Validity (time-based access)

-embargo_until— Content not available before a specific date (e.g., earnings data, product announcements)expires_at— Content auto-restricted after a date (e.g., time-limited partnership terms)review_by— Flags content for permission re-evaluation on a schedule
+embargo_until— chunk hidden before a date (earnings data, product announcements)expires_at— chunk auto-restricted after a date (time-limited partnership terms)review_by— flags chunk for permission re-evaluation on a schedule

 classification: 'public' | 'internal' | 'confidential' | 'restricted';